AlisonV2/av2-task-manager/README.md

 ## Tests

+- Unit tests are ran with Jest
-Tests are ran with jest.
+- Integration tests are ran with Jest and Supertest
+- MongoDB is mocked through [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server)

 To launch the test suite, run:

 ``` sh
 npm run test
 ```

+Coverage is found in /coverage folder.

 ## Utilities